acikgozb/tcp-ip-journey/1-ping/README.md

 # 	status: active
 ```

-`en0` interface of the computer is used for any communication through the network.
+In our test, `en0` interface of the computer is used for any communication through the test network.

 The output of `ifconfig en0` tells us many things but for the scope of the analysis, we will focus on `ether`, `inet`, `broadcast` fields in the further sections.